azzusCode/Fantasy-Creatures-Classifier/index.md

 layout: page
 ---

-It Can classify 30 different types of fantasy creatures <br/>
+It can classify 30 different types of fantasy creatures <br/>
-The types are following: <br/>
+The types are the followings: <br/>
 1. Angel
 2. Basilisk
 3. Centaur